 The Program’s courses, some of which specifically emphasize scholarly methods, engage students in the historian’s craft by enjoining them to dissect primary and secondary sources and to write extensively.
 The capstone experience evolves in the seminars, tutorials and theses, in which students write substantial research papers on original topics of their own selection.
 The comprehensive composition of the curriculum is designed to inspire students first to acquire critical analytical and interpretative skills and foundational background knowledge and then to advance both their analytical abilities and their particular historical interests through focused topical studies and independent research.

 All full-time faculty members hold doctorates and are actively engaged in research, scholarship, presentations, and service.
 The Program emphasizes excellent undergraduate teaching, and some members have received awards for outstanding teaching.
 Through program course offerings, students enjoin in exploring the world’s past.
-Faculty members encourage off-campus study and foreign language study, sponsor diverse speakers, and arrange formal and informal gatherings, via our Phi Alpha Theta chapter.
+For students enrolled in our history program in Parkville, Mo., faculty members encourage off-campus study and foreign language study, sponsor diverse speakers, and arrange formal and informal gatherings, via our Phi Alpha Theta chapter.